 There are many other defenses to burglary that a savvy and creative criminal defense attorney at the Crawford Law Firm can raise on your behalf.
-Call our office now for free and confidential advice about your case at (831) 783-0222.
+Call our Monterey Burglary Defense Lawyers for free and confidential advice about your case at (831) 783-0222.

 Robbery is taking property that belongs to another, and is in their possession, by force or fear.
 Robbery is quite often paired with an assault with a deadly weapon charge.